quorumcontrol/tupelo-docs/tutorials/notebook.md

 The _community_ the SDK is connecting to in this example is the Tupelo TestNet.
-The underlying code creates a p2p node and establishes the connections it needs to submit transactions and get back confirmations when a transaction is finalized.
+The underlying code creates a p2p node and establishes the connections it needs to submit transactions and get back confirmations when transactions are finalized.
 The Tupelo network is fast so the user can wait the few hundred milliseconds required to process requests in real time.
 In this way the Tupelo WASM SDK is as easy to use as a standard database API.

-### Generate Keys
+### Generating Keys

 We will need to generate a new public/private keypair for the user of our wasm app in the `createNotebook()` function.